florianbuehler/ui-components/README.md

 # UI Components

 A small draft collection of nice / fancy / interesting UI elements.
+Currently it inludes

+- a Glass UI

-Storybook is used to easily display each element in a separate tab.
+[Storybook](https://storybook.js.org/) is added to the repository, to easily display each element in a separate page / tab.
+See below for an instruction for how to use it.

 ## Getting started